hendricius/the-bread-code/basics/basic-sour-dough.md

 level on the yeast bread you bake to compensate for the added hydration.
 This does not work the way around though.
 You can not bake all the sourdough recipes with yeast instead.
-Some flours such as rye require the sourdough to become bakeable.
+Some flours such as rye require the sourdough to become bake able.
 See the picture above for a comparison of how the final sourdough vs. yeast bread looks like.

 Other sourdough recipes in the manifesto inherit from this recipe.
 They override